exercism/cpp/SETUP.md

 implementation is header-only, simply omit the *exercise*`.cpp` file, the CMake recipe above will only include it in the build if the file exists.

+Using this recipe, CMake can generate a suitable project for your environment by running `cmake -G` with a suitable named generator.
+Examples are:
+* Windows with Visual Studio 2013: `cmake -G "Visual Studio 12"`
+* MacOS with Xcode: `cmake -G Xcode`
+* Unix with make: `cmake -G "Unix Makefiles"`

 ### Boost.Test Documentation

 The Boost.Test documentation is being rewritten and is nearly complete.